Viking Squad: Duties

 Additionally, the unit is designated to protect important installations in wartime, and it is often involved in exercises with Norwegian and Danish military special forces.
 During the stay of the U.S. military forces in Iceland, it conducted anti–special forces training operations and was responsible for its defences against terrorism.

 Squads

-Upon joining the unit a officer must specialize in something and then be placed in a specialized unit.
+Upon joining the unit an officer must specialize in something and then be placed in a specialized unit.
 The unit names are from the NATO-Phonetic alphabet.
 Such as Alpha, Bravo etc.